NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

   ```
   This block not only names the method in the factory, but it also provides
   tunable parameters for the method.
 The "direct" methods are a good way to
-  set an entire state with ``canned'' but tunable initial data.
+  set an entire state with ``canned'' but tunable idealized initial data.

   On the other hand, assume we have a PDE solver that accommodates a complicated state
   consisting of velocity, temperature and density components that we want to